robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 __ `Setting custom name`_
 __ `Embedding arguments into keyword names`_
 __ `Specifying argument types using @keyword decorator`_

-.. note:: Storing original keyword name, as ``sourcename`` property
-          when it contains embedded arguments is a new feature in Robot Framework 4.0.
-          It allows for easier matching keywords definition with data from output.xml files.

 `@not_keyword` decorator
 ~~~~~~~~~~~~~~~~~~~~~~~~